BabylonJS/Extensions/gradingSceneOptimizer/README.md

 Be careful, it's an alpha test version.

 ## Description :
-GradingSceneOptimizer allows you to create some grade with different render to optimize your scene and performance.
+GradingSceneOptimizer allows you to create some grades with different renders to optimize your scene and performance.
 For example, you will be able to set a render for specifics devices.
-GradingSceneOptimizer is based on responsive and accessibility concept that's important for web.
+GradingSceneOptimizer is based on responsive and accessibility that are important for web.

 ## Purpose :
 Get the best quality / performance for all devices.